Welcome to Stuart Town (Ironbarks)!

 For those who are unaware of this publication: it is the history of Ironbarks, Stuart Town, Stoney Creek, Farnham, Store Creek, Omigal, Mookerawa, Lower Mookerawa, Cookeys Flat, Codners Flat, Gum Flat, Walters and Butchers Flat.
 It contains information on each of these communities, including schools, post offices and social activities as well as numerous photographs.

 The first release in 1988 sold in a matter of months and since then, over the fifteen years we continue to have repeated requests for this book.
-The long awaited reprint is imminent.
-Regrettably we plan a limited printing, as the cost of production is so high.
-We are asking for money to be paid prior to publication.
-It is imperative that we have name and required numbers as soon as possible.

 The cost is $35.00 plus postage and handling.